BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 Vector A * Vector B
 ```

-**As a result, yes, you have types of machine learning that will generate a serie of “if” and “else”.
+**As a result, yes, you have types of machine learning that will generate a serie of *if* and *else*.
 But, you have also plenty of algorithms that try to find the variables of an equation or vectors.**

 ## You never write the serie of “if” and “else” yourself

 Let’s go back to the decision tree.
-As we’ve seen, the result could be translated as a serie of “if” and “else”.
+As we’ve seen, the result could be translated as a serie of *if* and *else*.

 But, you don’t write directly this code.
 You generate it using… mathematical operations.
 Yes, again!